 What does Jacob like?

-Jacob is a very gentle little boy, who is happy and calm in his familiar surroundings and he has a very good relationship with his foster carer and their family.
-He giggles and ‘sings’ when he becomes excited and he loves to play with his toys.
+Jacob is a very gentle little boy, who is happy and calm in his familiar surroundings and he has a very good relationship with his foster carer and her family.

-Jacob loves being tickled and he will take his carers hand to indicate that he would like her to do it again, he also likes to hold his carers hand and walk from one room to another in the house.
+Jacob loves being tickled and he will smile at his carer and make eye contact to encourage her to do this again; he also likes to hold her hand and walk from one room to another in the house.

-His foster carer says: “He keeps me fit!”.
+His foster carer says: “He is a real joy to care for”

 Jacob enjoys watching his carer blow bubbles, showing his delight with a huge smile and lots of giggles!